badabing2005/PixelFlasher/README.md

 **Note**: Unlike the previous versions of the PixelFlasher, all the options are dynamic, i.e. depending on what you select before clicking the Flash button, there is no more concept of prepared package.
 PixelFlasher will first present you the selected options and ask for your confirmation if you want to proceed with flashing.
 12. Monitor the **console** output and observe the performed actions and their outcomes.
-13. In case of trouble, click on **Support** button to generate sanitized (redacted) support logs archive.
+13. In case of trouble, click on **Support** button to generate encrypted and optionally sanitized (redacted) support logs archive.

 ### Expert Mode